BurlapTV/Chat-Commands/README.md

 Command | Explanation | Example
 ------- | ------------| ------------------
-!Quote | Outputs a random quote from Burlap into chat. |
+!quote | Outputs a random quote from Burlap into chat. |
-!Quote NUMBER | Outputs a specific quote (by number) from Burlap into chat. | !Quote 11 !Quote Add | Adds a quote from Burlap  | !Quote Add This is a quote
+!quote NUMBER | Outputs a specific quote (by number) from Burlap into chat. | !Quote 11 !quote add | Adds a quote from Burlap  | !Quote Add This is a quote

 ## BARAPPUKOIN: